cwoodruff/aspnet-7-web-api-workshop/docs/Testing Your AP/integration-testing.md

 ---
 # Creating and using Integrating Testing for your API

-## OPEN SOLUTION IN THE TESTING MODULE FOR INTEGRATION TESTING
+## OPEN SOLUTION (BEFORE PAGING MODULE) IN THE TESTING MODULE FOR INTEGRATION TESTING

 \aspnet-7-web-api-workshop\module-2\02-02 Creating and using Integrating Testing for your Web API\testing